mia-platform/documentation/docs/development_suite/api-portal/api-documentations.md

 | $currentDate  |Sets the value of a field to current date, either as a Date or a Timestamp |
 | $push         |Appends a specified value to an array                                      |

-By opening the **Object Properties** you can hide the properties that you don't want to edit just by unticking the boxes.
+By opening the **Object Properties** you can hide the properties that you don't want to edit just by deselecting the boxes.

 Visibility.
 Always remember the status, whether it is private, public, trash or deleted